Categories

 This setup is designed to isolate the script execution from the rest of the platform.
 In particular, the authentication and the communication with other components is implemented in a container separate from the ones running the Python scripts.

 However, the setup provides only limited protection from side effects caused by multiple scripts running on the same container.
 Containers do execute scripts in separate namespaces, but changes of global settings will affect subsequent runs.
-If side effects are a concern, consider using multiple RapidMiner StandPy containers, e.g., consider using separate containers for production deployments.
+If side effects are a concern, consider using multiple StandPy containers, e.g., consider using separate containers for production deployments.

-RapidMiner AI Hub setup
+Altair AI Hub setup

-1. Checking Python environment dependencies
+1. Managing Python environment dependencies

 2. Setting up the internal network